 - Progress on 1st grant application (aims, preliminary data, etc.)

 Progress Report and review at 12 months of funding

 - Second paper in final draft form or submitted

 - 2nd grant in progress (aims, preliminary data, etc.)

 Progress Report and review at 18 Months of funding

 - Status of 2nd grant

 - Team strength

 - Alignment with MUSC Health and College of Medicine strategic goals

-Click here for the application and additional information.
-If you have questions contact Mary McConnell at email@example.com.
+If you have questions please contact Mary McConnell at email@example.com.